feagi/brain-visualizer/RUST_VISUALIZATION_ACCELERATION.md

 The brain visualizer had a hardcoded limit of **10,000 neurons per cortical area** due to GDScript performance constraints.
 At ~8,000 neurons, users would see neurons being truncated.

+### Solution

+**All hard limits removed!** The system now processes **unlimited neurons** with warnings when performance thresholds are exceeded.
+Rust acceleration makes this practical.

 **Bottleneck:** GDScript loop processing each neuron individually:
 ```gdscript
 for i in range(neuron_count):  # ← SLOW for 10k+ neurons